 Shopping in Tokyo

-Shopping malls are a major part of the urban landscape.
+Shopping malls are a significant part of the urban landscape.
 Shinjuku Station is surrounded by multi-level malls retailing every item imaginable.
 Major chains like Keio and Isetan can be reached directly from the station.
-Both have tax-free shopping and European language assistance.
-Check out Mitsukoshi department stores for a more upmarket shopping experience.

 Eating out in Tokyo

 Tokyo is the city with the most Michelin-starred restaurants in the world.
 Needless to say, the dining experience in Tokyo surpasses expectations at every turn, making it a gastronomic paradise for foodies and casual diners alike.
 The city's food scene reflects the deep-rooted culinary traditions of Japan, intermingled with global influences.
 Exquisite sushi, tempura, ramen and hearty izakaya (Japanese pub) fare are just the start of the culinary journey.

 The famous Tsukiji Outer Fish Market is an absolute must-visit for seafood lovers, where one can sample the freshest sushi and sashimi for breakfast.
 The tiny sushi bars surrounding the market offer a memorable dining experience.

 For a quick and inexpensive meal, heading over to one of the numerous ramen shops scattered around the city is recommended.
 From the thick, flavourful broth of tonkotsu ramen to the soy-based shoyu variety, there's a ramen for every palate.

 Catering to global tastes, Tokyo's dining scene presents a wide array of ethnic cuisines, making it an international food capital for expats and food lovers.
 From Italian to French, Indian, Mexican and everything in between, the international restaurant scene is very vibrant.
 The city also hosts a variety of vegan and vegetarian restaurants, catering to the increasing demand for plant-based foods.